zmarkan/cicd-workshop-circleci-public/README.md

 ### Using the orb instead of installing and caching dependencies manually

 Now let's replace our existing process for dependency installation and running tests by using an orb - this saves you a lot of configuration and manages caching for you.
-Introduce the orb:
+Introduce [the Node orb](https://circleci.com/developer/orbs/orb/circleci/node):

 ```yaml
 version: 2.1